Do Go On - Do Go On Presents: Arty Facts - Vault

 We need big hotels.

-And yeah, now, like you say, it was closed in 2017
+And yeah, now, like you say, it was closed in 2017 after it was announced that City Square would be acquired and demolished to allow the construction of a new railway station.

-they're kind of going to rebuild it to how it was,
+But apparently, when it's finished, they're kind of going to rebuild it to how it was, but I'm talking like 1997, just the small square.

-but I'm talking like 1997, just the small square.
+just the small square.

-Oh, OK, but this could go back.
+Oh, okay, but this could go back.

 I reckon this should go back.

-Oh, it looks sick there.
+It looks sick there.

-That is like a real brown-grey area.
+That is like a real brown, grey area.

 Yeah.